 When the goal is weight loss, instead of focusing on how many calories you’re burning focus instead on:

 - How many calories you’ve consumed against how many calories your body needs to function and sustain itself (your maintenance calories).
-You can do this by calculating your BMR against an activity multiplier (use a calculator like this).
+You can do this by calculating your BMR against an activity multiplier (Calculate your BMR using our BMR calculator.).

 - Once you know your maintenance calories, depending on your goal and timeframe, create a deficit of 200-500 calories as a starting point.
 For example, if your maintenance calories are estimated at around 2,600, aim for 2,100-2,400 as a calorie intake goal.